 - Ideal alternative to sand bags

 One of the main ways flooding causes damage to properties is when it enters through air bricks.
 Air bricks are the bricks with holes in you’ll find around the outside of your house, raised a little from the ground.

 They provide ventilation for suspended wooden floors that prevents moisture build-up and therefore damp or rot problems in flooring.
 In normal conditions, they are very effective.

 However, when flood levels are high enough for the water to enter your property via the air bricks, it can cause serious long-term damage.
 The solution, therefore, it to install self sealing air bricks.
 These contain balls that rise with the water level, sealing off the holes during flooding to prevent water entering your property via the air bricks.

-Alternatively, for a quicker temporary fix, these air brick covers on Amazon help create a waterproof seal over your existing air bricks when you are expecting flood water.
+Alternatively, for a quicker temporary fix, air brick covers help create a waterproof seal over your existing air bricks when you are expecting flood water.